datenguide/genesapi-cli/README.md

 - value: a number, either `int` or `float`
-- topic: a broader topic like "work statistics" described with a combination of *attributes* and *filters*, e.g. "Gender: Female, Age: 15 to 20 years"
+- topic: a broader topic like "work statistics" described with a combination of *measures* and their *dimensions*, e.g. "Gender: Female, Age: 15 to 20 years"
 - location: Germany itself or a state, district or municipality in Germany.
 - time: either a year or a specific date.